 Also, check you are qualified to drive the type of vehicle you plan to drive — for example, if you passed your test in an automatic, you can’t drive a manual.
-Visit the Government website to find out your legal obligations before driving.
+You should find out your legal obligations before driving.

 2. Test your car’s roadworthiness

-The most common cause of failure to start is a flat battery, so check yours is fully charged and if it isn’t you have three choices, put it on charge, jump start it, or replace it.
+The most common cause of failure to start is a flat battery, so check yours is fully charged.
+If it isn’t, you have three options: put it on charge, jump start it, or replace it.

-Check the tyres for loss of pressure and cracks which may have developed while it has lain dormant.
+Check the tyres for loss of pressure and cracks that may have developed while it has lain dormant.
 Don’t forget it’s important to check the spare too.

-Depress the pedals and if any have gone spongy or fail to rise back to the rest position investigate further.
-When a car sits without turning a wheel for a long period of time the handbrake can seize, so release it and make sure that is working too.
+When a car sits without turning a wheel for a long period of time, the handbrake can seize, so release it and make sure that is working too.